netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 The difference between typical MTU (1500 bytes) and QUIC's required packet size (1200 bytes) is sufficient for typical real-world SCION headers.

-PMTU discovery {{Section 14.3 of QUIC-TRANSPORT}} can be used to discover or verify MTU sizes.
-However, path metadata MTU can (at least on the client side) be used to preselect paths with desirable MTU values.
+PMTU discovery ({{Section 14.3 of QUIC-TRANSPORT}}, {{MTU-DISCOVERY}}) can be used to discover or verify MTU sizes.
+However, the MTU from the path metadata can (at least on the client side) be used to preselect paths with desirable MTU values.

 In SCION, when an endpoint requests a network path, it will be provided with MTU information for every hop on a path, see also {{mtu}}